roelmagdaleno/callout-block/README.md

 Icons powered by [Heroicons](https://heroicons.com).

-Insert an icon, from the library, to the callout box and edit its color, size, and a gap between the icon and the content.
+Insert an icon, from the library, to the callout block and edit its color, size, and a gap between the icon and the content.

 An icon from [Heroicons](https://heroicons.com) can be outlined or solid.